awsdocs/aws-cdk-guide/doc_source/cdk_pipeline.md

 ------

-Install the CDK Pipelines module along with others you'll be using\.
+Install the CDK Pipelines module along with any others you'll be using\.

 **Tip**
 Be sure to commit your `cdk.json` and `cdk.context.json` files in source control\.
 The context information \(such as feature flags and cached values retrieved from your AWS account\) are part of your project's state\.
-In particular, any cached values are critical to successful deployment, since your app won't be able to retrieve such values from your AWS account while running in the CI/CD environment\.
+By design, cached values cannot be retrieved in a CI/CD environment, so having them in `cdk.context.json` is critical to successful deployment\.

 ------
 #### [ TypeScript ]

 ```
-npm install @aws-cdk/pipelines @aws-cdk/aws-codebuild
+npm install @aws-cdk/pipelines @aws-cdk/aws-lambda
-npm install @aws-cdk/aws-codepipeline @aws-cdk/aws-codepipeline-actions
 ```

 ------
 #### [ JavaScript ]

 ```
-npm install @aws-cdk/pipelines @aws-cdk/aws-codebuild
+npm install @aws-cdk/pipelines @aws-cdk/aws-lambda
-npm install @aws-cdk/aws-codepipeline @aws-cdk/aws-codepipeline-actions
 ```

 ------
 #### [ Python ]

 ```
-python -m pip install aws_cdk.pipelines aws_cdk.aws_codebuild
+python -m pip install aws_cdk.pipelines aws_cdk.aws_lambda
-python -m pip install aws_cdk.aws_codepipeline aws_cdk.aws_codepipeline_actions
 ```

-Freeze your dependencies in `requirements.txt`\.
+Add the project's dependencies to `requirements.txt` so they can be installed in the CI/CD environment\.
+It is convenient to use `pip freeze` for this\.

 **macOS/Linux**